softprops/picture-show/README.md

 # picture show

-make slideshows with markdown
+make slideshows with markdown text.

-inspired by the likes of showoff and slide down

-(still a bit rough around the edges)
+requirements:

+- a text editor
+- [conscript][cs]

-## usage
+## Install

-Publish the project locally

-    git clone git://github.com/softprops/picture-show.git
-    cd picture-show
-    sbt publish-local

-Run as a [conscript](https://github.com/n8han/conscript) program
+Run as a [conscript][cs] program

     cs softprops/picture-show

 This will will install a program called `pshow` in your `~/bin` directory.
 Ensure this is your path.

+## Usage

 Once installed you can serve a picture show that exists in the current directory with

     pshow

-After validating your `conf.js`, your presentation will be available for viewing by pointing your browser to `http://localhost:3000`
+After validating a file called `conf.js` at the root of your presentation, your slides will be available for viewing by pointing your browser to `http://localhost:3000`

-To service a specific show or host on a specific port add the `s` and or `p` parameters which represent the absolute show path and port respectively
+To service a specific show or host on a specific port use the `s` and or `p` command line flags which represent the absolute show path and port respectively

     pshow -s=/path/to/show -p=1234

-This will run your show located at `/path/to/show` at `http://localhost:1234`
+This will serve your show located at `/path/to/show` at `http://localhost:1234`

 Show path resolution can default to a target directory specified in an environment variable called `SHOW_HOME`

     export SHOW_HOME=/path/to
     pshow -s=show

-This will run your show located at `/path/to/show` at `http://localhost:3000`
+This will serve your show located at `/path/to/show` at `http://localhost:3000`

 On the go?
 You can export a show as a static html file that can run anywhere.
 Just add the flag `offline`